Multiple diffusion scales and diffusion-driven instability: Emergence of near- and far-from-equilibrium patterns: Abstract

 \section{Abstract}

-This paper investigates pattern formation in reaction–diffusion systems with both diffusive and nondiffusive components, establishing the existence of far-from-equilibrium patterns and providing necessary and sufficient conditions for diffusion-driven instability (DDI).
-In particular, we prove the existence of far-from-equilibrium patterns exhibiting branch-switching and discontinuities in the nondiffusive components, which cannot occur in classical reaction–diffusion equations.
-While previous work has linked DDI to instability in the purely nondiffusive subsystem -- thereby destabilizing all regular Turing patterns -- we show that DDI can also arise from subsystems involving nondiffusive and slow-diffusive components.
+This paper investigates pattern formation in reaction--diffusion systems with both diffusive and nondiffusive components, providing necessary and sufficient conditions for diffusion-driven instability (DDI) and establishing the existence of far-from-equilibrium patterns.
+While previous work has linked DDI to instability in the purely nondiffusive subsystem -- thereby destabilizing all regular Turing patterns -- we show that DDI can also arise from subsystems involving nondiffusive and slow-diffusive components using three different spatial scales.
 This leads to simple sufficient conditions for DDI in systems with arbitrary numbers of components.
-Further, we fully classify all possible sources of DDI in the case of two diffusive and one nondiffusive component, illustrating our results with a receptor-based model supported by numerical bifurcation analysis and simulations.
-These findings extend the theoretical foundations of pattern formation, demonstrating how coupling between diffusive and nondiffusive dynamics can generate patterns beyond the reach of the classical reaction-diffusion framework.
+Moreover, we fully classify all possible sources of DDI in the case of two diffusive and one nondiffusive component.
+Further, we prove the existence of far-from-equilibrium patterns exhibiting branch-switching and discontinuities in the nondiffusive components, which cannot occur in classical reaction--diffusion equations.
+We illustrate our results with a receptor-based model supported by numerical bifurcation analysis and simulations.
+These findings extend the theoretical foundations of pattern formation, demonstrating how coupling between diffusive and nondiffusive dynamics can generate patterns beyond the reach of the classical reaction--diffusion framework.